 You should also know that electric razors made for the face and cheap disposables are just that... cheap.
-Keep in mind, just because something works well in other parts of your body doesn't mean it will do well in your bikini zone.
+Keep in mind, just because something works well on other parts of your body doesn't mean it will do well in your bikini zone.
 Definitely use a high-quality pivoting razor, preferably with moisture strips.
 It doesn't have to be expensive—the ones from Billie come well-reviewed and the Razor Starter Kit includes the razor base, a holder, and two blades for just $9.
 If your skin is very sensitive, try using a single blade razor, rather than one with multiple blades.
 You also shouldn't use a razor to trim long hair, because it not only uses valuable cutting power but dulls the blade.
 A dull razor will almost always leave some major burn and it irritates the skin by pulling on hair because it's not sharp.
 Cut the length down first with clippers using a guard.

 Finally: Stay away from hot tubs, saunas and tanning beds the day of shaving.
 Don't plan on wearing exceptionally tight clothing, either.
 And try to stay away from sex for at least a couple of hours.